 - Fever due to cough / Kaphajvara,

 - Loss of smell, taste in nose-allergic rhinitis / Pinasa

 - Urinary disorders / Prameha

 Medicinal Uses of Cymbopogon Martinii

 Rohisa is used in Ayurveda since ancient times.
-Charak gave the decoction of whole plant in treatment of abdominal disorders, liver disorders, jaundice, fever and disorders of spleen.
+Charak gave the decoction of whole plant in the treatment of abdominal disorders, the liver disorders, jaundice, fever and disorders of the spleen.

-The leaves paste of plant is applied on painful joints.
+The leaves paste of the plant are applied on painful joints.